"I am glad that taking part in a trial might help others on their own cancer journey.”

 More about this trial

-EnAd consists of part of a virus that has been made to kill cancer cells but not affect normal cells.
-You have it directly into your tummy (
+Enadenotucirev is a virus that has been made to kill cancer cells but not affect normal cells.
+You have this drug either into your bloodstream (intravenously) or directly into your tummy (

-The first few women joining this trial have EnAd alone.
-Women joining later also have a chemotherapy drug called paclitaxel through a drip into a vein.
+The first few women joining this trial had enadenotucirev alone.
+This part of the trial is now closed.
+Women joining now also have a chemotherapy drug called paclitaxel (Taxol).

-- Find the best dose of EnAd that you can have directly into your abdomen, both on its own and alongside paclitaxel
+- find the best dose of enadenotucirev that you can have both on its own and alongside paclitaxel

-- Find out more about what happens to EnAd in your body
+- find out more about what happens to enadenotucirev in your body

-- See if the combination of EnAd and paclitaxel helps women with ovarian cancer
+- see if the combination of enadenotucirev and paclitaxel helps women with ovarian cancer

 Who can enter